rkuma183/wilsonmar.github.io/_posts/2016-05-07-spring-servers.md

 use RESTful API web services
 exchanging JSON-formatted files rather than SOAP and XML.

+Spring Boot was first released on April 1, 2014.

 Spring Boot makes use of <strong>Spring MVC</strong> (Model View Controller) programming pattern for its use of Java beans, context, and AOP.